-About the Bachelor of Science in Geology/Geosciences Degree
+About the BS in Geology/Geosciences Degree

 Why Study Geology at Cedarville?

-Cedarville’s distinctly Christian B.S. in geology degree — one of just a few geology programs at a Christian university in the U.S. — will equip you with the laboratory, field, and critical thinking skills needed to work in the diverse field of geology.
+Cedarville’s distinctly Christian BS in geology degree — one of just a few geology programs at a Christian university in the U.S. — will equip you with the laboratory, field, and critical thinking skills needed to work in the diverse field of geology.
 Our graduates have excelled in a wide variety of field camps, graduate schools, and employment in both secular and Christian environments.

 You will be able to study physical geology, a more traditional geology curriculum that includes a summer field camp, and geoscience, which will prepare you for a career in the growing field of environmental geology.Request Info Visit